 1: You’re allowed one disposable or Zippo-type lighter in carry-on bags.
 Please note that disposable and Zippo lighters without fuel are allowed in checked bags.

-Can you take a lighter on a plane in checked bags?
+Can you put a lighter in a checked bag?

-You cannot carry lighters that have any fuel in them in your checked bags (see next paragraph).
+TSA cigarette lighter rules state that you cannot carry lighters in checked baggage that have any fuel in them (see next paragraph).
 This applies to Zippo or disposable lighters.
 But why you would want to take an empty disposable lighter with you I cannot imagine.